 Formula to calculate ROE or return on equity

 Here is the basic formula to calculate return on equity (ROE):

 Net income or profit available for common stockholders / Shareholders equity

-As a analyst, you need to analyze return on equity by breaking it down to a function of different ratios so that the impact of leverage, profit margin and turnover on shareholders return can be analyzed.
+As an analyst, you need to analyse return on equity by breaking it down to a function of different ratios so that the impact of leverage, profit margin and turnover on shareholders return can be analysed.

-To break down ROE from above three activities, let’s multiply total assets/total assets to the above equation.
+To break down ROE from the above three activities, let’s multiply total assets / total assets to the above equation.

 ROE = Return on assets * Financial leverage